 As of today, all visitors to Bermuda must wear a “traveler wristband” for at least the first 14 days of their stay.
 Visitors who try to remove the wristband before it is allowed will face a USD $500 fine and will be placed in quarantine at home wearing an additional electronic monitoring bracelet.

 The bracelet pairs with a phone app.
 If a visitor does not want to download the app to their phones they will also need to buy a phone at the airport.
 The cost of the bracelet is USD $300.

 Do visitors need to quarantine in Bermuda?

 Not for long.
 Visitors who bring a negative PCR COVID-19 test results will be asked to take a second test at the airport and take a private transportation to their hotels where they will self-isolate until the results are available (24 hours).

 After this process, they may resume their trips.
 People who fail to self-isolate for this short period could get a USD 25.000 fine and even go to jail.

 Residents without pre-travel PCR COVID-19 test results need to self-isolate at their home for 8 days after which they will be tested for COVID-19 and allowed to carry on with their lives if the result is negative.

 For more information on official requirements check this link.

-  All travelers need to complete a Visitor Travel Authorisation form up to 3 days before departing.
-You will be asked to submit your PCR COVID-19 test results, and you will need to pay a fee (USD 75 for travelers over 10 years old, USD 30 for travelers 9 and under).
+All travelers need to complete a Visitor Travel Authorization form up to 3 days before departing.
+Travelers will be asked to submit their PCR COVID-19 test results, and need to pay a fee (USD 75 for travelers over 10 years old, USD 30 for travelers 9 and under).